Skip to main content

 Anaphylaxis Checklist - Prescribers

-There are two brands of adrenaline injectors, EpiPen® and Anapen®:
+There are two brands of adrenaline devices, EpiPen® and Anapen®:

 • 150 mcg devices for children weighing 7.5 to 20kg.